siddhant-dev/angular-modal-library/projects/modal/README.md

 .modal-background
 .modal-open

-It is also responsive for mobile devices.
+It is also responsive for mobile devices with an slide down animation.

 to custom styling you will need to use ElementRef.
 (Google it and experiment with it)